 Unmaintained equipment, faulty wiring, and the build-up of gasses and powders can cause fires and potentially lethal explosions if not kept closely under check.
 Inspections and regular preventive maintenance should always be performed to prevent machinery from overheating.
 If fires are likely to be an issue, protective clothing and fire masks should be provided to all workers on the site.

 Common accidents involving explosions can occur simply via a small static discharge that travels from the operator to flammable material, or that is generated during pipeline transfer (the flammable mixture can create static from friction against its containing pipe).
-Ways to decrease or minimise this risk include:
+Ways to decrease or minimize this risk include:

 - The operator should be well earthed with an earth lead or a metal-tack in the sole of their footwear.